Wodan58/Roy/README.md

 Some builtins are not supported: nothing, sametype, and select.

-After redoing dup, swap, pop, cons, and uncons with LET expressions, only 6 builtins are used in the tutorial.
+After redoing dup, swap, pop, cons, and uncons with LET expressions, only 5 builtins are used in the tutorial: -, <, i, get, and put.

 Down the Turing tarpit ?
 See [Underload](https://esolangs.org/wiki/Underload).